mikaeltauros/CurrencyConverter/README.md

-# Currency Converter
+# Demo App Currency Converter
-My first app just to familiarize myself with the basis of android development.
+My very first app just to familiarize myself with the basis of android development.